sorta rich?

 You're sorta rich somewhere.Let's see where your money takes you.

-We combine World Bank purchasing power data, Penn World Table price indices, IMF inflation forecasts, live exchange rates, and 1,000+ curated data sources into one clear picture of what your money actually buys.
+We combine World Bank purchasing power data, Penn World Table price indices, IMF inflation forecasts, live exchange rates, and 300+ verified sources into one clear picture of what your money actually buys.

 See how far your income stretches in any country vs. home — adjusted for real local prices, not tourist rates.